symbolize-app/symbolize/rfc/guest-loading.md

   - Just needs caching by content ID and file extension
 - When compilation is done (and successful), a reload is triggered
 - Some/all of the files may be ready to use with the new manifest
-- The pushes will need to be handled by the shared worker, since the service worker doesn't handle long-running connections
+- The pushes will need to be handled by the dedicated worker, since the service worker doesn't handle long-running connections